6/16/2012 10:16:00 PM

 “Being an anchor is like riding a bike or driving a car, you never really forget how to do it,” said Hontiveros.

-Hontiveros will be working with some new breed of reporters and the newscast will be supervised but not executive produced by Senior Vice President for News and Public Affairs Jing Magsaysay.
+Hontiveros will be working with a new breed of reporters and the newscast will be supervised but not executive produced by Senior Vice President for News and Public Affairs Jing Magsaysay.

 Solar Network News will be a straight newscast with mostly stories on national news, politics, business and the economy.
 The network will try to differentiate itself from the Big 3 networks by not devoting airtime on police news stories.